Information on CPADS

-Basic life support and access to early defibrillation give the best chances of survival for a patient who suffers a cardiac arrest.
-The Yorkshire Ambulance Service encourages communities to install cPADS (Community Public Access Devices) to help increase the chances of survival in the event of a cardiac arrest.
-Our Yorkshire Ambulance Service Community Resilience Team have provided this expert advice.
+Basic life support and access to early defibrillation gives the best possible chances of survival to a patient who suffers a cardiac arrest.
+The Yorkshire Ambulance Service encourages communities to install CPADS to help increase the chances of survival in the event of a cardiac arrest.
+Our Yorkshire Ambulance Service Community Resilience Team has provided this expert advice.

 What is a cPAD?

-A cPAD is a special cabinet on the outside wall of a building so that the AED (Automated External Defibrillator) inside can be accessible 24/7 to anyone in the vicinity who requires it.
+A CPAD is an AED (Automated External Defibrillator) stored inside a special cabinet which is accessible 24/7 to anyone in the vicinity who requires it.
 It means more people can access the device when they need it.

 The cabinets have a key code lock and the code is accessed by calling 999 which means the device re-mains secure.